 In place of the traditional Judging interview, the BASEF Online Fair will require an uploaded Video Presentation.

 You are asked to record the presentation that you would ordinarily make to the Judges when they ask you “Tell me about your project”.
-For Junior (Grades 7/8) projects, your video should be 3 to 4 minutes in length.
-For Intermediate and Senior projects (Grades 9 to 12), your video should be 5 to 7 minutes in length.
+Your video must be under 8 minutes in length.

 About the Video Presentation

 This video will be uploaded as an Unlisted video to YouTube.
 We are using YouTube since it is easy to create and and upload a video to that platform, and it is easy for Judges to watch the video on their own devices.
 As an Unlisted video, it will not be visible in YouTube or Google searches, and it can only be seen by people you share the YouTube link with.

 For a pairs project, most students will not be able to join their partner in person to record the presentation.
 You can choose to either have one student record the video entirely, or have each of you record a portion and upload two videos.
 Feel free to think of a creative solution to get both students involved.

 What you need to be able to make a Video

 Videos can be recorded on a cell phone, tablet, webcam, and most digital cameras will also record video.
 Some devices such as cell phones and tablets will allow you to record and upload directly in the YouTube App, or else you can record in another app and then edit your video before uploading.